-The proposals are within influencing distance of a mature Magnolia and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure it is not detrimentally affected during works.
+Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the retained trees are not detrimentally affected during works.

-The relationship between the proposal and tree is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.
+The relationship between the approved scheme and trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.

-If the proposal is implemented in accordance with the recommendations laid out in this report, neither the tree or wider landscape will be adversely affected.
+If the work is implemented in accordance with the recommendations laid out in this report, neither the trees or wider landscape will be adversely affected.